 Resistance Exercise

-Resistance workouts are made to stress the muscles resulting in muscle gain.
-Resistance exercise makes the body adapt by growing the muscles to make them more capable of handling intense forces without strain.
+Resistance workouts are made to stress the muscles, resulting in muscle gain.
+Resistance exercise makes the body adapt by growing the muscles more capable of handling intense forces without strain.
 The stress of resistance exercise causes the muscle fibers to tear at the cellular level.
 Then, special muscle cells, known as satellite cells, jump into action to repair, rebuild, and grow the muscle.
-These types of exercises include high-intensity workouts or compound exercises that increase muscle growth.
-However, there needs to be a healthy balance between workouts and rest to support healthy hormone levels and maximize muscle gain.
+These exercises include high-intensity workouts or compound exercises that increase muscle growth.
+However, a healthy balance between workouts and rest must be needed to support healthy hormone levels and maximize muscle gain.

 Hormones

-There are three primary hormones that stimulate muscle hypertrophy.
+Three primary hormones stimulate muscle hypertrophy.
 They are:

 - Insulin-like growth factor 1 IGF-1